syntropian/towards-a-human-future/README.md

 ## Annotated Bibliography by Author, Date, Title

 ### Bookchin, Murray
-2002: <a href="http://new-compass.net/articles/communalist-project">"The Communalist Project," /Communalism: International Journal for a Rational Society/, 2 (November 2002)</a>
+2002: <a href="http://new-compass.net/articles/communalist-project">The Communalist Project</a>, *Communalism: International Journal for a Rational Society*, 2 (November 2002)

 ### Callicott, J. Baird
 2013: <a id="callicott2013"/>Thinking Like a Planet: The Land Ethic and the Earth Ethic